Ranarox/MonitoringSystem/Developer-Guide/Architecture-Overview.md

 - Time Series Insights
 - Endpoints in various services

-Open Platform provides examples on :
+It provides examples on :

 - A web site that can visualize IoT telemetry data stored in Time Series Insights

-More on Data Storage : [Open Platform Developer Guide : Data Storage](Data-Storage.md)
+More on Data Storage : [Data Storage](Data-Storage.md)

 ![Data Storage](media/DataStorage.png)

 ## UX + UI

 User experience (UX) is often provided through User Interface (UI).
 For example a web site to host a dashboard, mobile app to receive notification, or a desktop application to input data.
 UI components are highly dependent on UX the solution wants to provide, use cases for the solution, and type of users.
-Therefore, Open Platform exhibits some of UIs as examples through deploying and configuring a few Azure services.
+Therefore, the system exhibits some of UIs as examples through deploying and configuring a few Azure services.

-Open Platform deploys and configures :
+The system deploys and configures :

 - App Service
 - Web App